backdrop-contrib/fivestar/README.txt

 Install
 -------
-Installing the Five Star voting module is simple:
+Installing the Fivestar voting module is simple:

 1) Copy the fivestar folder to the modules folder in your installation.